What Is the Meaning of Letting Go?

 1. Strive to Be More Aware of Your Thoughts

-You need to strive to be aware of the thoughts you think, and often, ask yourself whether they are they necessary and useful to you.
-If they are not necessary and useful, refuse to think them and have anything to do with them.
+It would be best if you strived to be aware of the thoughts you think and often ask yourself whether they are necessary and useful to you.
+If they are not necessary and useful, refuse to have anything to do with them.

 2. Shift Your Attention to Positive Thoughts

-If you do so repeatedly, in time, you would be able to reject the negative thoughts and free yourself of them.
+If you do so repeatedly, in time, you will be able to reject the negative thoughts and free yourself of them.

 3. Strive to Be Aware of Your Feelings and Emotions

-You also need to be vigilant, and not allow the negative emotions people transmit to you, movies you see, or the news you watch, affect adversely how you feel.
+You also need to be vigilant and not allow the negative emotions people transmit to you, the movies you see, or the news you watch to affect your feelings adversely.

-When becoming aware of negative feelings, of anger and resentment, worry and fear, ask yourself whether they are useful to you in any way.
+When becoming aware of negative feelings, anger and resentment, worry and fear, ask yourself whether they are helpful to you in any way.
 Do you gain any benefit from them?

 You do not need to hold on to them.
 Trade them for happier feelings.